uhray/mezure/README.md

 A session has these rules:

-  * It starts when you open any page for the site
+  * It starts when you open any page for the site.
   * It ends when you've been inactive for 10 minutes (see [configure](#configure) to change this value).
   * The "end-time" is updated every 10 seconds (see [configure](#configure) to change this value).
   * Having 10 windows open, only counts as 1 session.
 A session is a segment of time you start interacting with the app and ultimately stop.
+However, this is not unique to user id but to device/browser.
+So being active on a phone and on the web at the same time would be two sessions.

 #### Metadata